-- Euro Insurances is LeasePlan's wholly owned specialist motor insurance company, underwriting in 23 countries, including the European Economic Area, Australia and New Zealand.
-LeasePlan is the main customer of Euro Insurances.
-Euro Insurances Ltd. is based in Dublin, Ireland and is regulated by the Central Bank of Ireland. - LeasePlan Bank is a Dutch internet savings bank and a division of LeasePlan Corporation.
-It offers straightforward savings products to private clients in the Netherlands.
-The Group established internet retail banking activities in 2010 to provide an additional source of funding for its core business and to limit dependence on wholesale funding. - LeasePlan Information Services is a shared data centre established in 2003.
-It helps to harmonise various ICT applications and platforms in a robust ICT network for the entire business operations, clients and drivers.
-The company is based in Dublin, Ireland. - LeasePlan International is a dedicated entity within LeasePlan that focuses on the sale and marketing of international fleet management services and manages the accounts of large international clients worldwide.
-It was formed in 1996 in order to offer coordinated fleet management solutions at a global level. - LeasePlan Supply Services is established to leverage economies of scale and purchase power in the area of global procurement of fleet management services and international car remarketing.
-The entity is based in Switzerland. - LeasePlan Treasury arranges and manages funding programs and concludes funding and financing transactions with Group companies and external counterparts in the financial markets. - Travelcard Nederland is a fuel card innovation company offering ease of use, fuel monitoring and additional innovative mobility services to fleet managers and business drivers in the Netherlands.
+- Euro Insurances: a wholly owned specialist motor insurance company.
+It is active in 23 countries, including the European Economic Area, Australia and New Zealand.
+Euro Insurances is based in Dublin, Ireland and is regulated by the Central Bank - LeasePlan Bank: a retail savings bank in the Netherlands that, since September 2015, also provides services in Germany, as a division of LeasePlan Corporation N.V.
+It offers straightforward flexible savings products to private clients in the Netherlands and Germany. - LeasePlan Information Services: a shared data centre that helps to harmonise LeasePlan's various IT applications and platforms in a robust IT network for the entire business operations, clients and drivers.
+The company is based in Dublin, - LeasePlan International: a dedicated entity within LeasePlan focused on selling and marketing international fleet management services and managing the accounts of large international clients worldwide. - LeasePlan Supply Services: a group service that seeks to leverage LeasePlan's scale and purchasing power in the area of global procurement of fleet management services and international car remarketing (CarNext International). - LeasePlan Treasury: a dedicated entity that arranges and manages LeasePlan's funding programmes and concludes funding and financing transactions with all entities and external counterparts in the financial markets. - Travelcard: a fuel card innovation company offering ease of use, fuel monitoring and additional innovative mobility services to fleet managers and business drivers in the Netherlands.